snoutibur/nixos/README.md

 I'm not using nix home manager.
 Home dotfiles are currently managed by [Dotter](https://github.com/SuperCuber/dotter).

-You can find my Linux dotfiles on GitHub when they're ready.
+You can find my Linux dotfiles at [snoutibur/dotLinux](https://github.com/snoutibur/dotLinux).

 ## Setup